Yiddishe-Kop/yiddishe-kop-2021/content/articles/teach-yourself-programming.md

 3. **CSS** (Layout, styling, animations).
 4. **Vue**.

-By now you should be able to get a job as a programmer.
+By now you should be able to get a job as a front-end developer.

 To become a fullstack developer add these: